-The purpose of the PsyD program is consistent with the institutional mission, which is to educate and train individuals to become ethical and reflective practitioner-scholars with the competencies necessary to serve diverse populations as professional psychologists.
-Utilizing the practitioner-scholar model, the program provides a comprehensive foundation in the scientific bases of psychology to ground clinical training, dissertation research, and scholarship.
+The Doctor of Psychology in Clinical Psychology (PsyD) is a post-master's professional degree for those pursuing the highest level of practice in clinical psychology.
+Utilizing the practitioner-scholar model, the doctoral program provides a comprehensive foundation in the scientific bases of psychology to ground clinical training, dissertation research, and scholarship.
 The program fosters an educational environment that values cooperative and collaborative learning and promotes professional development and personal growth.